• Home

 You can also experiment with placing the petals face down in your container, but you risk the petals getting bent or deformed when working with flowers like mums, zinnias or daisies.

-Tip: For optimal results, dry flowers of the same type together.
+For optimal results, dry flowers of the same type together.
+If drying different flowers together, check the container regularly to remove any flowers that have already dried.

 Step 3: Allow to completely dry and remove from gel